-A mental health NGO2 is a private organisation that receives Australian and/or state and territory government funding specifically for the provision of services, where the principal intent is targeted at improving mental health and well-being, and is delivered to people affected by a mental disorder, their families and carers, or the broader community.
+A mental health NGO is a private organisation that receives Australian and/or state and territory government funding specifically for the provision of services, where the principal intent is targeted at improving mental health and well-being, and is delivered to people affected by a mental disorder, their families and carers, or the broader community.

-2 Australian Institute of Health and Welfare.
+&lt;sup>2 Australian Institute of Health and Welfare.
 (2014).
 Mental health non-government organisation (Object class).
-Retrieved 17 January 2020 from http://meteor.aihw.gov.au/content/index.phtml/itemId/432937
+Retrieved 8 January 2021 from http://meteor.aihw.gov.au/content/index.phtml/itemId/432937

-6. Key concepts of the Activity Based Funding Mental Health Care National Best Endeavours Data Set 2020-21
+6. Key concepts of the Activity Based Funding Mental Health Care National Best Endeavours Data Set 2021-22

-The type and number of items reported for the ABF MHC NBEDS 2020-21 are dependent on the service setting, age group of the consumer, and the unit of count.
+The type and number of data items reported for the ABF MHC NBEDS 2021-22 are dependent on the service setting, consumer age group and the unit of count.
 The unit of count is the consumer's episode of mental health care.

-The key concepts contained within the ABF MHC NBEDS 2020-21 are defined and discussed further in section 6.
+The key concepts contained within the ABF MHC NBEDS 2021-22 are defined and discussed below.